-1. Thunderbolt 4 port with Power Delivery (Type-C)
+2. Thunderbolt 4.0 port with Power Delivery and DisplayPort

-Supports USB4, DisplayPort 1.4, Thunderbolt 4 and also enables you to connect to an external display using a display adapter.
+Supports USB4, DisplayPort 2.1, Thunderbolt 4 and also enables you to connect to an external display using a display adapter.
 Provides data transfer rates of up to 40 Gbps for USB4 and Thunderbolt 4.

-(i) NOTE: A USB Type-C to DisplayPort adapter (sold separately) is required to connect a DisplayPort device.

-- (i) NOTE: USB4 is backward compatible with USB 3.2, USB 2.0, and Thunderbolt 3. - (i) NOTE: Thunderbolt 4 supports four 4K displays, one 5K display, or one 8K display.
+- NOTE: You can connect a Dell Docking Station to the Thunderbolt 4 ports.
+For more information, search in the Knowledge Base Resource at www.dell.com/support. - i NOTE: Use the supplied USB Type-C to USB Type A and DisplayPort dongle to connect to a DisplayPort device. - (i) NOTE: USB4 is backward compatible with USB 3.2, USB 2.0, and Thunderbolt 3. - i NOTE: Thunderbolt 4 supports two 4K displays or one 8K display.